I Am :

 > project leader Joseph Morlier (DMSM)

-This cross-disciplinary and collaborative work covers the field of optimal design of materials/structures, but also of processes via life cycle analysis and the CO2 impact assessment of the process (including type of transport, place of manufacture, recyclability, etc.) as well as reasoned/optimised high-performance computing.
+This cross-disciplinary and collaborative work covers the field of optimal design of materials/structures, but also of processes via life cycle analysis and the CO2 impact assessment of the process (including type of transport, place of manufacture, recyclability, etc.) as well as reasoned/optimized high-performance computing.

 Construction Of Novel CERTification methOds and means of compliance for disruptive technologies